kevin-tofu/scikit-topt/docs/installation.rst

 Installation
 ============

-sktopt is a Python package that can be installed using pip or poetry.
+Scikit-Topt is a Python library distributed as the package `sktopt` and can be installed using pip or poetry.
 It is compatible with Python 3.11 - 3.12.
 To install sktopt, follow these steps:

 **Install sktopt**: